Death Classification: Line of Duty Death

 At the time of the incident, the investigation of the case was the responsibility of the State’s Attorney’s Office.
 However, due to a major election fraud investigation concerning fraudulent voting, at the time, the State’s Attorney turned the investigation over to the Police Department, which was unable to solve the murder.
 The Coroner’s verdict was that Officer Gillespie’s murder occurred in the discharge of his duty as a police officer.
 The Coroner recommended the arrest of the unknown Detective Sergeant, for murder.
 Unfortunately, the Detective Sergeant was never identified and hence never arrested nor prosecuted.

-Officer Gillespie was waked at a funeral home located at 113 South St, Louis Avenue and his funeral mass was held at Our Lady of Sorrows Basilica located at 3121 West Jackson Boulevard.
+Officer Gillespie was waked at a funeral home located at 113 South St, Louis Avenue.
+His funeral mass was held at Our Lady of Sorrows Basilica located at 3121 West Jackson Boulevard.
 He was laid to rest on December 5, 1927 in Aurora Township Cemetery, Wabansia Avenue and Fourth Street, Aurora, Illinois.

 Patrolman Vincent A. Gillespie, born March 16, 1898, received his Probationary Appointment to the Chicago Police Department on September 14, 1926.